MWillis10231/CatReddit/README.md

 Javascript / CSS - I learnt some new tricks here, including CSS animations, and I'm feeling pretty comfortable with Javascript in general.
 Happy to solidify my skills and add a few new ones too.

-## Features I'd like to implement
-(easy)
+## Known Issues

+* Refreshing or pressing back breaks the app
+* Search Bar does not work as intended
+* If using a very small mobile view, deeply nested comments can overflow off the sides
+* Zero score comments (and probably posts) do not load the upvote/downvotes properly

+## Planned Improvements

 * Stickied posts tagged
 * Admin posts tagged
 * Author replies highlighted in a special way
 * Persistent colour-scheme on revisits (remembers preferences)

-(more tricky)

 * Back-button/refresh button functionality (This breaks the app at the moment)
 * A working searchbar (tips here very welcome, mine at the moment filters only)
 * Some more interactivity (if possible using the unofficial API)

-## Known Bugs

-* Refreshing or pressing back breaks the app
-* Search Bar does not work as intended
-* If using a very small mobile view, deeply nested comments can overflow off the sides
-* Zero score comments (and probably posts) do not load the upvote/downvotes properly

 ### Credits